 I looked at the rider who had changed his gearing.
 I didn’t say a word to him, just looked.
 Sized him up a little.
 He was about my age and I thought, “ah hah, you can’t make it with your normal gearing.”
 Then I wondered if I could.

 We drove out to Mt.
 Washington.
 Last year Ashley and I made this trip three times.
 Once to register on Friday, once to race on Saturday (canceled), and once to race on Sunday (canceled again).
-At race start time in 2007 the winds on the summit were 70 mph 3 with a temperature in the high 30s 4.
-Wind chill was below freezing.
+At race start time in 2007, the winds on the summit were 70 mph 3 with a temperature in the high 30s 4.
+The wind chill was below freezing.
 Zero visibility.
 It is with pride that Mount Washington claims the title as the world’s worst weather.

 We arrived at the site amid excitement.
 We parked and unloaded my bike.
-One rider borrowed my pump (unprepared) and another asked if we had an extra wheel (not a tube — but a wheel).
+One rider borrowed my pump (he was unprepared) and another asked if we had an extra wheel (not a tube — but a wheel).

 Tuesday evening I just tried to “spin” it out, riding very lightly in the neighborhood.
 There wasn’t power there.
 I tried the same Wednesday morning and still felt it.
 Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, that there would be power reserves in my leg when I needed them.

-By starting time we were told that it would be 50 degrees 6 with 25 mph 7 winds at the summit and that our body temperature would be about 115 degrees 8 when we arrived.
+By starting time at 8:30 we were told that it would be 50º (10º C) with 25 mph 7 winds at the summit and that our body temperature would be about 115º 8 when we arrived.
 I decided to remove the Under Armour.

 The remaining groups were lined up by age.
-Second were the 20 and 30 year olds.
-Third was the 40-44 year old group.
+The second was the 20 and 30-year-olds.
+The third was the 40-44-year-old group.
 The last group was 45+ — the old group.
 I took my place at the end of this largest group.
 I was literally the last person to start.

 My goals were simple.